 Dimitrios E. Magouliotis, Vasiliki S. Tasiopoulou, Ioannis Baloyiannis, Ioannis Mamaloudis and George Tzovaras* Pages 153 - 166 ( 14 )

-Objectives: The purpose of the present study was to aevaluate the differential expression of the aquaporin (AQP) gene family network in RC, and the effect of radiotherapy (RT) on their expression profile, so as to indicate novel biomarkers and prognostic factors.
+Objectives: The purpose of the present study was to evaluate the differential expression of the Aquaporin (AQP) gene family network in RC, and the effect of Radiotherapy (RT) on their expression profile, to indicate novel biomarkers and prognostic factors.

-Methods: We used data mining techniques to construct the network of the AQP-associated genes so as to determine the differentially expressed genes (DEGs) in RC and in irradiated as compared to non-irradiated RC patients.
-Furthermore, survival data of The Cancer Genome Atlas (TCGA) were analysed so as to assess the prognostic role of the DEGs, along with the functional enrichment of gene ontologies and miRNAs related to the DEGs in RC.
+Methods: We used data mining techniques to construct the network of the AQP-associated genes to determine the Differentially Expressed Genes (DEGs) in RC and in irradiated as compared to nonirradiated RC patients.
+Furthermore, survival data of The Cancer Genome Atlas (TCGA) were analysed to assess the prognostic role of the DEGs, along with the functional enrichment of gene ontologies and miRNAs related to the DEGs in RC.

-Results: Microarray data of one Pubmed GEO dataset was extracted, incorporating 22 RC and 20 normal rectal tissue samples.
+Results: Microarray data of one PubMed GEO dataset was extracted, incorporating 22 RC and 20 normal rectal tissue samples.
 Eight DEGs were reported.
 Four DEGs were up-regulated and four downregulated in RC.
 Correlations were identified among the DEGs.
 Deming regression analysis was performed in order to demonstrate the equations describing these correlations.
-One gene (Aquaporin 3) was downregulated in irradiated RC samples compared with non-irradiated.
+One gene (Aquaporin 3) was downregulated in irradiated RC samples compared with non-irradiated samples.
 The most significantly affected biological pathways and miRNAs were identified by functional enrichment analysis.